Teachers' models of student responses to middle school algebraic tasks

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hallagan, Jean Elizabeth, "Teachers' models of student responses to middle school algebraic tasks" (2003).
 Teaching and Leadership - Dissertations.
-Paper 53.
+53.